biratrai/100-days-of-code/log.md

 **Today's Progress**: Continuing SurfaceView.

 **Thoughts:** Learnt about using the custom GameView to set FullScreen in Kotlin.
-Handling the lifecycle changes of the customview in onPause and onResume, which basically handled the thread creation, start and joining.
+Handling the lifecycle changes of the customview in onPause and onResume, which basically handled the thread creation, start and joining

+### Day 36: Jan 23 2018

+**Today's Progress**: Learning Object Animation.

+**Thoughts:** Learnt about ObjectAnimator, created a growAnimator and assigning duration and it's interpolator to draw linearly, shrinkAnimator with LinearOutSlowInterpolator and repeatAnimator with repeatMode and count.